Sustainability

 Response to water risks

-In the Hisamitsu Pharmaceutical Group, an assessment of water stress, which is an indicator of water scarcity, was conducted on domestic and overseas production sites and R&D sites using WRI Aqueduct*, which is a tool for assessing the water risks around the world.
-As a result, we verified that there was no site that was evaluated as “High” or “Extremely high” in water stress.
-(As of August 2024)
+In the Hisamitsu Pharmaceutical Group, an assessment of water stress, which is an indicator of water scarcity, was conducted on domestic and overseas production sites and R&D sites using WRI Aqueduct,* which is a tool for assessing the water risks around the world.
+As a result, we verified that there were no sites that were evaluated as “High” or “Extremely High” in water stress.
+(As of June 2025).

 There were also no sites where water restrictions or problem caused by water scarcity occured, so we recognize that there is no urgent water shortage risk.We will continue to assess water risks and work on the efficient use of water resources and the reduction of water usage.